 All press releases are available in English, French and German.
 We also offer free copies of our publications to bona fide journalists who quote our work in their articles or write about our publications.

 Our experts and analysts are often solicited to answer journalists' questions and participate in radio and television programmes.
 We are very glad to do this inasmuch as the work involved in producing our publications allows.

 If you wish to join our unique network of journalists covering the audiovisual industries, or simply wish to receive our press releases for information, send an email to the Observatory's Press Officer (see details on the right).
 We look forward to satisfying your information needs.

 For any press releases prior to 2017, please contact firstname.lastname@example.org

-European Audiovisual Observatory publishes new legal report
+European Audiovisual Observatory publishes new report on audiovisual services in Europe